This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

-Small bonus tip: do not run an air stone together with CO2 injection.
+Small bonus tip (which is also on my list of 21 tips for beginners, which you should definitely check out here): do not run an air stone together with CO2 injection.
 The air bubbles will increase surface agitation.
 More surface agitation will remove the CO2 from the water at a higher rate.
 This way the CO2 will not reach the plants but leave the water almost immediately.

 13 Adding too many fish at one time

 Finally, adding too many fish at once definitely is a mistake that is commonly made by beginners.
 Especially when a new tank has just barely completed the nitrogen cycle.